sergiosanchez98/data-science/README.md

-# Data Analytics Portfolio — Sergio Sánchez
+# Data Sciene Portfolio — Sergio Sánchez

 I am a Physics graduate with a strong foundation in mathematics, statistics, and analytical problem-solving.
 My background allows me to approach data analysis with rigor and precision, translating complex datasets into meaningful insights.